gi-no/blog_mean_stack/article2.md

 We have not edited many lines of codes.
 But, we could build almost full-fledged, real web service.

 By MEAN stack, we can easily create Web services just using JavaScript.
-Let's come up with a idea and build your own web service !
+Let's come up with ideas and build your own web services!

 I welcome your feedbacks about the instruction.